Understanding QDS Network Perimeter Security¶

 Qubole offers features that provide good network perimeter security while performing data analysis.
 Here is a data flow diagram of QDS.

-In general, Qubole endpoints are accessible from anywhere worldwide through HTTPs and that applies to browser-based access as well as API-based access.
+In general, QDS endpoints are accessible from anywhere worldwide through HTTPs and that applies to browser-based access as well as API-based access.
 The access can be limited to specific IP addresses.
-A common way of arranging this is, for example, to put all machines that may access Qubole in a private network/VPN and whitelisting the IP address of the NAT gateway so that only members logged into the VPN can access Qubole.
+A common way of arranging this is to include all hosts that have access to QDS in a private network/VPN, and putting the IP address of the NAT gateway on an allow-list so that only members logged into the VPN have access to QDS.

-Once you add IP addresses to whitelist, logging in to QDS is possible only from the whitelisted IP addresses.
+Once you add IP addresses to an allow-list, your users can log in to QDS only from the allowed IP addresses.

 Securing with HTTP over SSL¶

 Qubole now supports only HTTPS.
 All HTTP requests are now redirected to HTTPS.
 This is aimed at better security for Qubole users.
-It is applicable to all supported clouds, that is Qubole-on-AWS, Qubole-on-Azure, and Qubole-on-Oracle.
+It is applicable to all the Clouds that QDS supports.